Director’s Profile

 • Be a focal point on behalf of the Commission for engendering the achievement of harmonization, mutual recognition of degrees, diplomas and other qualifications among countries on the African continent, towards a viable African credit transfer system to facilitate student and staff mobility across borders on the continent; and

-• Undertake any other activities that will facilitate the optimization of cross-border educational opportunities in fulfilling the objectives of enhancing access to quality university education in Nigeria.
+• Undertake any other activities that will facilitate the optimization of Transnational educational opportunities in fulfilling the objectives of enhancing access to quality university education in Nigeria.

 • Promote, popularize and coordinate, the deployment of E-learning tools in the delivery of university education in Nigeria;